cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

-  "referenceaddress" : "address",  // (string) a Bitcoin address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involes an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in bitcoins "blocktime" : nnnnnnnnnn,        // (number) the timestamp of the block that contains the transaction "valid" : true|false,            // (boolean) whether the transaction is valid "positioninblock" : n,           // (number) the position (index) of the transaction within the block
+  "referenceaddress" : "address",  // (string) a Bitcoin address used as reference (if any) "ismine" : true|false,           // (boolean) whether the transaction involes an address in the wallet "confirmations" : nnnnnnnnnn,    // (number) the number of transaction confirmations "fee" : "n.nnnnnnnn",            // (string) the transaction fee in zurcoins "blocktime" : nnnnnnnnnn,        // (number) the timestamp of the block that contains the transaction "valid" : true|false,            // (boolean) whether the transaction is valid "positioninblock" : n,           // (number) the position (index) of the transaction within the block